nicolaswehmeyer/supanuxt/README.md

 #  SupaNuxt - A Nuxt Supabase Starter Pack
-SupaNuxt is your go to starter pack to speef up your development time on your next full-stack web application.
+SupaNuxt is your go to starter pack to speed up your development time on your next full-stack web application.

 SupaNuxt is based on Vue 3 & Nuxt 3, Pinia, Vuetify, Supabase and Vite.
 SupaNuxt provides you with all configurations required to get you started as fast as possible within your next project.

 ![SupaNuxt Header Image](image.png)